-1. Visually inspect all tie-downs to confirm that they are in good condition and are constructed in accordance with the design drawings.
+- 1. Visually inspect all tie-downs to confirm that they are in good condition and are constructed in accordance with the design drawings.
 If any doubts exist, conduct appropriate non-destructive testing (NDT).
-If no design drawings exist, verify that required tie-down strength exists using appropriate engineering analysis.

-2. After each hurricane evacuation, visually inspect the tie-downs as soon as possible.
+If no design drawings exist, verify that required tie-down strength exists using appropriate engineering analysis. - 2.
+After each hurricane evacuation, visually inspect the tie-downs as soon as possible.
 Evaluate any damage found to determine if any design or procedural modifications are necessary.

-In the intermediate term, review design calculations of all tie-downs with updated site-specific environmental and dynamic loads and document the results.
+Each year after hurricane season ends, but before the beginning of the next season, review design calculations of all tie-downs with updated site-specific environmental and dynamic loads and document the results.
 Analysis and results should be approved by an engineer experienced and qualified in offshore structural engineering.